Targa Tasmania: Rally format

-In 2008 the course was substantially revised, a number of well liked stages from previous years are now used (Riana), and a number of all new stages were introduced (Mt Claude and Rossarden).
+In 2008 the course was substantially revised, a number of well liked stages from previous years are now used (Riana), and a number of all new stages were introduced (Mount Claude and Rossarden).
 Leg 3 was dropped by shortening the Leg 2 East Coast day ending back in Launceston (rather than Hobart).
 Leg 3 is another loop north out of Launceston (running through Devonport on this day).
-Leg 4 now runs from Launceston through the lunch stop at Burnie to the evening end at Strahan.
-It remains the longest tarmac rally in Australia with no repeated stages.
+Leg 4 later ran from Launceston through the lunch stop at Burnie to the evening end at Strahan.
+It was the longest tarmac rally in Australia with no repeated stages.
 Although a couple of stages will share the same piece of road in opposite directions on consecutive days.

 The Targa is one of several Tarmac Rally events to be held in Australia.
 It also has had international connections with Targa New Zealand and Targa Newfoundland which have evolved since the inception of Targa Tasmania.